shieldgenerator7/DnD-Stories/Library/Conditions_DC20_Rework.md

 -   You automatically fail Physical Saves (except against Poisons and Diseases).
 -   Attacks against you have ADV.
 -   Attacks made within 1 Space are considered Critical Hits.

-# Intimidated

-You have DisADV on all Checks made against the source.

 # Invisible